ctechfilmuniversity/lecture_procedural_generation_and_simulation/docs/03_slides/pgs_ss22_07_slides.md

 The smaller the time-steps the smoother the integration.
 However smaller steps might lead to performance issues.

-???
-.task[COMMENT:]

 * *Differentiation* is a method to find an *exact value for the slope*, hence the rate of change at any given time t (or in these graphs at any value of *x*).

----
-## Forces

 For computing a dynamic system, e.g. a particle simulation,

---
 * we start with the forces,

---
 * the forces create acceleration,

---
 * the acceleration is integrated to find the velocity and

---
 * the velocity is integrated again to find the location.

---

 That location is then assigned to the moving element.

---
 Or:

 **v'** = **v** + **a** · **Δt**